fcorbelli/zpaqfranz/README.md

 It is not the fastest tool out there, with real world performance of 80-200MB/s (depending on the case and HW of course).
 *Not a big deal for me (I have very powerful HW, and/or run nightly cron-tasks)*

 Extraction can require a number of seeks (due to various deduplicated blocks), which can slow down extraction on magnetic disks (but not on SSDs).
-*In theory it would be possible to eliminate, but the work is huge and, frankly, I rarely use magnetic discs*
+*If you have plenty of RAM now it is possible to bypass with the w command*

 No other significant ones come to mind, except that it is known and used by few